housewarmer/FileLink/README.md

 as a status bar item.

 ## Instructions
-FileLink provides a service: Copy File Link that is available for any Finder item, you can also drage finder items to the app icon.
+FileLink provides a service, _Copy File Link_ that is available for any Finder item, you can also drage finder items to the app icon.

 ## License
 MIT License